saadfrh/saad1902/README.md

-- 👋 Hi, I’m @saad1902
+- 👋 Hi, I’m Saad Farah
-- 👀 I’m interested in programming & cyber security
+- 👀 I’m interested in programming & cyber security & GIS
 - 🌱 I’m currently learning coputer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...